ripl/realsense-D400-ros-docker/README.md

 The deputy will have access to ROS and all the necessary packages.
 This means that you can simply use the command `roslaunch realsense2_camera rs_rgbd.launch` in your procman configuration.
-Check out the file `samples/procman.cfg` for an example of procman configuration file that launches a realsense camera.
+Check out the file `samples/procman.cfg` for an example of procman configuration file that activates a realsense camera.